nice-digital/NICE-model-repo/README.md

 <details markdown="1">
 <summary><b>Installing into current environment</b></summary>

 In `Model_Structure.R`, lines 6 to 28 contain instructions for installing the relevant packages.
 You can use `ctrl+shift+c` to uncomment these lines and `ctrl+enter` to run a line or a group of highlighted lines.
-You only need to do this once and then should recomment the lines using `ctrl+shift+c`.
+You only need to do this once and then should re-comment the lines using `ctrl+shift+c`.

 This will install the packages into your current environment.
 If you want to create an isolated environment to install these packages into, then you can set up an R environment with `renv` by running: